MCP Integration

 https://lexicon.garden/mcp

-The endpoint uses the Streamable HTTP transport.
+The endpoint uses the Streamable HTTP transport and needs no credentials.
 Refer to your MCP client's documentation for configuration details.